Health Benefits of Fermented Foods

 Get about 20% 'other'-- items you're not sure you'll love, but that have grabbed your interest!
 Experiment, try new things, be curious and see all this as an adventure.
 You may just discover your new favorite ferment.

-Also, although this article focuses on creative ways to add fermented vegetables to your daily diet, we recommend achieving this variety with many types of probiotic-rich foods and drinks for variety, such as raw dairy items like different kefir flavors and yogurts, drinks such as low sugar kombucha and kvass and the abundance of dressings, sauces, and salsas with live cultures now more widely available in stores.
+Also, although this article focuses on creative ways to add ferments to your healthy diet, we recommend achieving this variety with many types of probiotic-rich foods and drinks for variety, such as raw fermented dairy foods like different kefir flavors and yogurts, apple cider vinegar, drinks such as low sugar kombucha, kefir water and kvass and the abundance of dressings, sauces, and salsas with live cultures now more widely available in stores.

 #4 VISIBILITY